A05annex/HRVHS_SkyStone_Blocks/README.md

 And the encoder should be configured as:
 * 'IMU' - IC2 0 - port 0

-### HRVHS Skystone Blocks
+### HRVHS Skystone Blocks Programs

-There are 3 Blocks files you can upload to your Blocks programming environment:
+There are 3 Blocks program files you can upload to your Blocks programming environment:

-* **TestMotors** - Tests that motors and encoders are connected and configured correctly.
+* **TestMotors.blk** - Tests that motors and encoders are connected and configured correctly.
 When you run this program there are these driver controls:
   * dpad up - left front wheel should be getting power, should be turning forward, and the encoder value should be increasing.
   * dpad left - left rear wheel should be getting power, should be turning forward, and the encoder value should be increasing.